samjulien/blog/_posts/2018-08-15-react-context-api-managing-state-with-ease.markdown

 );
 ```

 That's it!
 You just finished configuring Redux in your React app.
-Now, you have to implement the UI (User Interface) so your users can use the features implemented in this section.
+Now, you have to implement the UI (User Interface), so your users can use the features implemented in this section.

 ### Building the React Interface